jyothipuram88/nodejs-express-multer-pug-file-upload-master/README.md

 3. Load the `http://localhost:3000/` in the browser

-4. Upload a sample file and enjoy :)
+4. `upload/` folder will be created at the root of the application, if it doesn't exit.
+All the uploaded files will be stored in this folder.
+Upload a sample file and enjoy :)

 ## LICENSE